OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * Papernot, N.; Mcdaniel, P. Extending defensive distillation. arXiv 2017, arXiv:1705.05264.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 * INPUTDISTORTION.
 Lightly modify the input with the intention to distort the adversarial attack causing it to fail, while maintaining sufficient model correctness.
   Modification can be done by adding noise (randomization), or by smoothing.
   Maintaining model correctness can be helped by performing multiple random modifications (e.g. randomized smoothing) of the input and then comparting model output (e.g. best of three).
   TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.
-  See DETECTADVERSARIAL for an approach where the distorted input is used for detecting an adversarial attacak.
+  See DETECTADVERSARIALINPUT for an approach where the distorted input is used for detecting an adversarial attacak.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?
   * TODO Gradient masking - Annex C ENISA 2021

 * ADVERSARIALROBUSTDISTILLATION.
 When applying knowledge distilling to achieve smaller neural networks, care must be given to reduce their typical sentitivity to evasion attacks.
-TODOGROUP: elaborate
+TODO: elaborate

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 ### 2.1.1.
 Closed-box evasion
 Input is manipulated in a way not based on observations of the model implementation (code, training set, parameters, architecture).
 The model is a 'closed box'.
 This often requires experimenting with how the model responds to input.